MateoCerquetella/xcode-theme/README.md

 # Change Log

-All notable changes to the "xcode-theme" extension will be documented in this file.
+All notable changes to the "xcode-12-theme" extension will be documented in this file.

 ## [2.0.0] - 2022-02-21